marley-nodejs/Mastering-Node.js-11.x/README.md

 - 11 - Working with Observables

 ### 3 - Mastering Express.js

+- 12 - Creating a Controller with Express.Router
+- 13 - Creating a Service
+- 14 - Essential Middleware
+- 14 - Essential Middleware
+- 15 - Model Validation
+- 16 - Handling and Reporting Errors

 ### 4 - Connecting to MySQL
 ### 5 - Node.js Microservices with PM2
 ### 6 - Authentication